build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 ## Step-by-Step Walkthrough

-Let's walkthrough a simple example of Okta + Ockam in action.
+Let's walk through a simple example of Okta + Ockam in action.

-We have a distributed application which has micro-service components running in San Francisco and New York.
-These components have Ockam Identities and Credentials and communicating trustfully using Ockam Secure Channels.
+We have a distributed application which has microservice components running in San Francisco and New York.
+These components have Ockam Identities and Credentials and communicate trustfully using Ockam Secure Channels.

-There is a problem in one of the micro-services in San Francisco and we need to give Alice (an engineer from San Francisco) secure, short lived, revocable access to just that service and nothing more.
+There is a problem in one of the microservices in San Francisco and we need to give Alice (an engineer from San Francisco) secure, short lived, revocable access to just that service and nothing more.

-First we'll create our application components and then see how to give access to the Alice.
+First we'll create our application components and then see how to give access to Alice.

 ### Setup